uzyn/ethereum-webpack-example-dapp/README.md

   npm start
   ```

-  Once webpack build is done (`bundle.js` is generated), open `index.html` in your favorite web browser.
+  Once webpack build is done, open `index.html` in your favorite web browser.

   Webpack is now started in `--watch` mode, any changes done at JavaScript or Solidity files would automatically rebuild the affected modules.